 If you're experiencing a medical emergency, call 911 immediately.

-As a patient in TriStar Summit's Emergency Department, you will be cared for by board certified, emergency physicians who have the training to respond to any type of medical emergency that you or your family may experience, from the most serious life-threatening cases down to the minor everyday cuts and bruises.
-Our Emergency Department is also staffed with registered nurses who have been certified in Advanced Cardiac Life Support and Pediatric Advanced Life Support.
-Many have furthered their education and training with additional certifications.
+As a patient, you will be cared for by board certified, emergency physicians who have the training to respond to any type of medical emergency that you or your family may experience, from the most serious life-threatening cases down to the minor everyday cuts and bruises.
+Our Emergency Room is also staffed with registered nurses who have been certified in Advanced Cardiac Life Support and Pediatric Advanced Life Support.

 Recognizing the Symptoms...